klaarnut/user-docs/en/facebook-login.md

 **Bonus**

-Disable and Enable your Twitter Login
+Disable and Enable your Facebook Login

 Go to website editor -> Site -> System -> on "System Pages" list -> Login, click on Login form to open Login setting.
-On Login Setting panel, scroll and look at **Enable twitter login**.
+On Login Setting panel, scroll and look at **Enable facebook login**.

 A.  slide to to left to disable or right to enable.

 B.  Click "Preview".

 C.  Click "Save" to save all of your setting.

 ![image](images/register_and_login/img_facebook_login_02_2.png)